bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 'Actions' seem to be oddly named, as they are actually quite inert and, well, sort of "plain".
 Afterall, they are simply plain javascript objects, or functions that return such objects, and contain an action type and the data that we want associated with that type.
 It's easier to think of our 'actions' as the actual object that gets triggered by users interacting with our app, or at least the description of the changes that will occur.

 'Reducers' are where the logic of our changes is written, which ironically means this is where the action actually takes place.
 'Reducers' basically are like the function reduce, and take in our state and the action dispatched, and REDUCES it to a new state, which then replaces the old state in the store.
 Pretty nifty!
-Key thing: reducers NEVER modify the state directly, but instead replaces it wholesale.
+Key thing: reducers SHOULDN'T modify the state directly, but instead should replace it wholesale.

 Our 'store', finally, is where we have our state, our actions, and our reducers.
 It is then "provided" by the Provider, which basically makes this 'store' (I like to think of it as an armory) available to all our components, presentational OR compositional.
 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?